The use of storytelling in a digital communication campaign

 How to reuse the same story across different channels?

-Adapt the format (long/short), the angle, and the call-to-action to each platform.
+Adapt the format (long/short), angle, and call-to-action to each platform.

 What are the pitfalls to avoid in digital storytelling?